the Heavy Grail

 Sunset Blvd This matte (very faintly textured) pink over machined aluminum has a satisfyingly chalky pastel look.
 It is very challenging to apply and often requires multiple coats (hence its higher price), but the result is dreamy.
 Comes with a white switch plate.
 Rear cover plate is texture white.

 Veracity Steel Hefty stainless steel meticulously hand-polished in the heart of Los Angeles by skilled metal artisans.
-(Like any hand-polished stainless piece, microscopic polishing lines will be visible up close at certain angles in bright light, but I work with a firm that gets the parts as close to a true mirror as humanly possible.)
+(Like any hand-polished stainless piece, microscopic polishing lines and depressions will be visible up close at certain angles in bright light, but I work with a firm that gets the parts as close to a true mirror as humanly possible.)
 The Veracity option nearly doubles the weight of the Grail.
 Comes with a black switch plate.
 Rear cover plate is texture black.

 The Heavy Grail comes in two different variants, the HHKB Pro 3 Classic series (the current, USB-C form sold by Topre/Fujitsu), and one version of the Grail that supports the HHKB Pro 2 (legacy, USB Mini) series.
 I'm phasing out Pro 2 support since Topre no longer makes that version, and only a few units in that variant remain.
 Note that the Pro 3 version of the Heavy Grail can also technically house a PCB from a "Pro 3 Hybrid" HHKB in addition to the "Classic" models, but with slightly reduced functionality (see next section below).